hashicorp/vault/website/source/docs/auth/token.html.md

       <li>
         <span class="param">disallowed_policies</span>
         <span class="param-flags">optional</span>
-        If set, successful token creation via this role will require that the no policies in the given list are requested.
+        If set, successful token creation via this role will require that no policies in the given list are requested.
 If both `disallowed_policies` and `allowed_policies` are set, this option has no effect.
 The parameter is a comma-delimited string of policy names.
       </li>
       <li>
         <span class="param">orphan</span>